OpenDreamKit/OpenDreamKit.github.io/_posts/2017-03-25-Sage-MMT-export.md

 1. Make sure to export *all* the information containing math from Sage into MMT, even that which is not readable beyond text by the system we export to;
 2. Devise methods to make this informal export as addressable as possible from within MMT, but not necessarily runnable.

 Step 1. could be useful for instance if one is working in GAP and asking "How does Sage do that?".
-We should be able to access Sage source code from within GAP, and it might be useful for automating some tasks.
+We should be able to access Sage source code from within GAP, and it will be useful for automating some tasks.

 Step 2. would be useful for students in the KWARC group, for instance, who would then be able to extract semantically richer information from a system like Sage with just verbal instructions from domain specific experts, because the data is now in MMT format.
 It splits the step in two: MMT extraction and semantic extraction, and requires different skills.